googleads/googleads-shopping-samples/golang/README.md

 ## Running the Samples

 We are assuming you've checked out the code and are reading this from a local directory.
 If not, check out the code to a local directory.
-Also make sure the files are in your [GOPATH](https://github.com/golang/go/wiki/GOPATH).

-1. Compile all the sample code together directory:
+1. Compile all the sample code in the directory together:

         $ go build -o content-api-demo *.go